 Will gap insurance pay your physical damage (collision or comprehensive coverage) deductible?

-The answer is it depends upon your gap insurance policy.
+The answer depends upon your gap insurance policy.
 Some policies pay the deductible and some don't.
 When gap insurance pays the primary insurance deductible amount, the deductible amount is not actually reimbursed back to you.
-Rather, the primary insurance deductible is deducted from the payout of your totaled vehicle and covered as part of your unpaid loan balance that gap insurance pays.
+Rather, the primary insurance deductible is taken from the payout of your totaled vehicle and covered as part of your unpaid loan balance, which gap insurance pays.

 Is gap insurance required by law?

-While gap insurance is wise to have if you owe more on a vehicle its value that you would be paid out in an insurance settlement, it isn’t required by any state law for you to have as part of your car insurance policy.
+While gap insurance is good to have if you owe more on a vehicle than its value, it isn’t required by any state law for you to have as part of your car insurance policy.

-Gap insurance is optional coverage; however, it’s not uncommon for lease contracts to have gap insurance included within them.
-Sometimes its referred to as auto loan/lease coverage or loan/lease payoff coverage.
+Gap insurance is optional coverage; however, it’s not uncommon for lease contracts to have gap insurance included in them.
+Sometimes it's referred to as auto loan/lease coverage or loan/lease payoff coverage.

 If a lender of leased cars requires gap insurance to be purchased, then they must include the gap insurance within the cost of the lease itself.
 This means that the monthly price quoted by the dealer must include gap insurance when they mandate you carry this coverage.